 A historical timeline of office design

-The 1900s: The industrial origins of the modern office
+The 1900s: The industrial origins of the office design

-American engineer Frederick Taylor is credited with being one of the first people to design an office space.
+American engineer Frederick Taylor is credited with being one of the first people to create an office design.
 He was one of the intellectual leaders of the Efficiency Movement that was highly influential during the progressive era of the late 1800s and early 1900s.

 Primitive office layouts were straight, linear and heavily influenced by the manufacturing industry.
 Much like on a factory floor, Taylor crowded workers together in an open-plan environment while those from the upper echelons of the organisation looked on from private offices.